Music Contract Red Flags: 5 Clauses to Avoid (2026)

 What they mean

 "Perpetuity" means the label owns your masters forever.
-"Throughout the universe" is not a joke — it's actual contract language that has appeared in major label deals for decades, and it means there is no geographic limit on their ownership.
+"Throughout the universe" is not a joke -- it is actual contract language that has appeared in major label deals for decades, and it means there is no geographic limit on their ownership.

 What to negotiate

-The best outcome is a reversion clause: masters revert to you after a defined period (typically 7–10 years) or once the advance is fully recouped.
-If the label won't agree to a time-based reversion, push for a reversion tied to commercial inactivity — if they stop actively distributing or promoting the recordings for 18–24 consecutive months, rights revert to you.
+The best outcome is a reversion clause: masters revert to you after a defined period (typically 7 to 10 years) or once the advance is fully recouped.
+If the label will not agree to a time-based reversion, push for a reversion tied to commercial inactivity -- if they stop actively distributing or promoting the recordings for 18 to 24 consecutive months, rights revert to you.

 Neither of these is easy to get in a major label deal.
 With independent labels and smaller deals, they are far more negotiable.